pranaydeeps/pranaydeeps.github.io/_posts/2016-11-11-introducing-selenium.md

 layout: post
 title: Webdrivers - An Introduction to Selenium
 categories: Others
 description: Ever seen a person do too well on an online game?
 Or maybe spam you messages at an inhuman speed?
 Well this is what Webdrivers do.
+Webdrivers are easy to use APIs for Web Application Testing, they allow us to control the behaviour of our browser towards sites using the provided API.
+People do use them for Testing Servers but there are a lot of fun uses too.
 ---

 ## What are Webdrivers?